 The Dance Program in the Department of Theatre and Dance offers a Bachelor of Arts degree in Dance Studies, an Honors in Dance Studies program, and a Minor in Dance, as well as classes and special programs for other individuals wishing to study and participate in dance and related areas.
+Our faculty share a student centered, holistic approach to teaching that guides students to develop awareness and intergration of the body, mind and spirit.

 Mission & Philosophy